 ― Jennifer Salaiz

-I managed to out-poll The Greens and One Nation, but when their preferences were distributed I was only on 26.6 per cent, a good 10 per cent behind the major party candidates.
+I managed to out-poll The Greens and One Nation, but when their preferences were distributed I was only on 26.6 per cent, 10 per cent behind the major party candidates.
 I was gone!

 Something not many people realise is when a Member of Parliament loses their job, their staff lose theirs as well.
 I had two full-time positions with Paul and Anthony working four days a week and Simon and Terri chipping in with a day each.
 Now I had lost my job they would be gone as well.
 In my mind I had let them down.